Subscribe to updates

 Admission Arrangements For Kingston Community Schools

-The committee will consider the proposed admission arrangements for community schools for the academic year 2027/28.
-This includes a proposed change to the Published Admission Number (PAN) for King's Oak Primary School, reducing it from 90 to 60.
-This adjustment is attributed to a decline in birth rates and subsequent reduced demand for school places, aiming to ensure efficient educational and financial planning for the school and maintain the long-term financial stability of primary schools across the borough.
-The report confirms that sufficient places will still be available in nearby schools.
-A public consultation on these arrangements was conducted, and the report details the oversubscription criteria that will be applied if a school receives more applications than available places.
+The committee was asked to determine the school admission arrangements for community schools for entry in the 2027/28 academic year.
+A key proposal was to lower the Published Admission Number (PAN) for King's Oak Primary School from 90 to 60, due to a decline in birth rates and reduced demand for school places.
+The report indicated that this change would help the school with its financial planning and ensure the long-term sustainability of primary schools in the borough, as sufficient places would still be available in nearby schools.
+A public consultation on these arrangements had taken place, receiving no responses.

 Adult Social Care Update